Educational Visits, Outdoor Learning and Adventurous Activities Policy

 This policy applies to all educational visits, outdoor learning and adventurous activities carried out with young people.

-The Headteachers retains the role of the Educational Visits Co-ordinator.
+The Headteacher retains the role of the Educational Visits Co-ordinator.
 They will have the training and experience to enable them to competently discharge their responsibilities as listed in The Employer Policy.

 The Educational Visits Co-ordinator is: Joanna Colledge

-Administrative tasks will be carried out by: Michelle Hartnell
+Administrative tasks will be carried out by: Becky Dixon

 2. Establishment policy and procedures